HonestoJago/MancerMate/README.md

 # MancerMate

-**MancerMate** is an AI-powered Discord bot that leverages Mancer AI's advanced language models to engage in meaningful conversations, provide assistance, and enhance your Discord experience.
-Whether you need information, creative assistance, or just a friendly chat, MancerMate is here to help!
+**MancerMate** is an AI-powered Discord bot that leverages Mancer AI's advanced language models to engage in meaningful and/or fun conversations.

 > **Disclaimer:**
 > *MancerMate is an independent project and is not affiliated with, endorsed by, or in any way officially connected to Mancer AI.
 Neither the creator of MancerMate nor their work represents Mancer AI.*